 Minor International realized the urgent global agenda on Climate Change that adversely affects all living creatures.
 Minor therefore pledges to become a “Net-zero Carbon organization by 2050”.

-As a global company with 532 hotels, 2,370 food outlets, 459 lifestyle points of sale, and 6 factories in 63 countries across the continents, Minor has the obligation to minimize impact of our presence to the environment and the surrounding communities, from design, construction, operations, and renovation.
-In response to the climate change, we strive to efficiently utilize natural resources such as raw materials, water, and energy.
-We are also mindful of our discharges and emissions such as waste, wastewater, and greenhouse gases, and try to manage and minimize them where possible.
+As a global company with 527 hotels, 2,389 food outlets, 386 lifestyle points of sale and 7 factories in 63 countries across the continents, it is our obligation to minimize impact of our presence to the environment and the surrounding communities, from design, construction, operations, and renovation.
+We strive to drive our efforts through the reduction, reuse, and recycle of natural resources such as water and energy, as well as discharges such as greenhouse gas, and replacement of existing materials with more environmental-friendly and sustainable alternatives.
 In addition, we support biodiversity protection especially in the areas where we have footprints.

-We strive to efficiently utilize natural resources including raw materials, energy, and water, while being mindful of our discharges and emission such as waste, wastewater, and greenhouse gases and trying to manage and minimize them where possible.
-We continue to drive our efforts through the “4R” approach: Reduce, Reuse, Recycle natural resources and discharges, and Replace existing materials with more environmental and sustainable alternatives.
-We also promote environmental friendly or green initiatives including renewable energy.
+We continue our efforts to efficiently utilize natural resources, including raw materials, energy, and water, while being mindful of our discharges and emission, such as waste, wastewater, and greenhouse gases, and endeavor to manage and minimize them where possible.
+We apply the 4R approach within our operations to Reduce, Reuse, Recycle natural resources and discharges, and Replace existing materials with more environmental-friendly and sustainable alternatives.
+Concurrently, we encourage environmental-friendly or green initiatives including renewable energy.

 Minor monitors our key suppliers’ compliances to relevant environmental regulatory requirements via “Sustainable Supply Chain” initiatives.
 These initiatives aim to support Minor’s Net-zero Carbon approach in minimizing the indirect impacts our businesses have on the environment and protecting valuable natural resources.